samboy/img9660/README.md

 *Important* Joilet filesystems can *not* handle filenames with Unicode in them.  *All* filenames must be ASCII filenames.
 Fixing this issue is left as an exercise for the reader.
+If these are issues, I strongly suggest using the currently maintained `xorriso` instead.

 Also: This compiles as of 2026 in Cygwin.
-Your mileage may vary; this is old crusty C code which needed a lot of hacking to compile again in 2026.
+Your mileage may vary; this is old crusty C code which needed a lot of hacking to compile again in 2026 (it compiled fine in 2022, but then both `clang` and `gcc` changed what they allowed to compile.
+Ugh.).

 In more detail, there is a bug in `genisoimage` where it will, starting in 2028, make files with incorrect timestamps (the time